SMurphy91/p1-cork-sea-swimmers/README.md

 ## Testing

 The website was tested using HTML and CSS validators.

+No CSS errors were found when ran through the officail Jigsaw Validator.

 It was also evaluated using Lighthouse in DevTools to confirm its readability and accessibility.

 ![Accessibility](assets/images/lighthouse.PNG)